Tarique-web/CODECHEF-PYTHON-CODE-/README.md

 # CODECHEF-PYTHON-CODE-
-This is a my frist contest Solution;
+This is a my first contest Solution;

 CodeChef is an online competitive platform for coding, which helps you to improve your coding skills.
 At CodeChef, you can both practice and compete.